Niimraa/Doc-Directory/README.md

 ## Testing

 For DocDirectory, Unit Tests were the primary testing method, simulating real user input and assessing features' standard and edge cases.
 Success was measured by a 90% pass rate and code coverage, balancing quality assurance without hindering project completion.
 Additionally, a checklist ensured code and user experience quality, emphasizing maintainability and usability.
-Group members inspected each other's work, offering diverse perspectives to enhance objectivity and prevent bias in the evaluation process, ultimately contributing to the robustness and user-friendliness of the product.

 ## Installation